postrockreverb/input-method-select/README.md

 ## When Does Window Focus Refresh?

-Window focus is refreshed only when switching from an input method listed in kCandidateInputSources.
+Window focus is refreshed only when switching to or from an input method listed in kCandidateInputSources.
-This works around a macOS bug where such input methods (with candidate boxes) may not deactivate properly using system API calls alone.
+This works around a macOS bug where such input methods (with candidate boxes) may not switch properly using system API calls alone.
 The tool creates and focuses a temporary window to refresh system focus.
 Input methods that don’t use candidate boxes do not trigger a focus refresh.